rohanpadhye/blog/_posts/2019-11-08-International-Conference-Attendance.md

 **Locations 2010–2019**: USA (x5), France, Singapore, Sweden, Germany, Belgium.

-Similar to ICSE, I found a page on the ASE 2019 website on [Diversity and Inclusion](https://2019.ase-conferences.org/attending/diversity-and-inclusion).
+Similar to ICSE, I found a page on the [ASE 2019 website](https://2019.ase-conferences.org/) on [Diversity and Inclusion](https://2019.ase-conferences.org/attending/diversity-and-inclusion).
 I contacted the *Diversity, Inclusion, and Belonging Chairs* inquiring about the possibility of remote presentation for authors who could not attend the conference due to travel restrictions.
-My email was forwarded to [the General Chair](https://2019.ase-conferences.org/profile/tomzimmermann), who provided the following response (emphasis mine):
+My email was forwarded to [the General Chair](https://2019.ase-conferences.org/profile/tomzimmermann), who provided the following information (emphasis mine):

 > We offer authors two options:
 >